FactomProject/FactomDocs/DeveloperGuide/factom-cli.md

 - open one terminal window and run ``factomd``
 - open another terminal window and run ``fctwallet``

-Reading Factom data
+Reading Factom Data
 ---

-factom-cli may be used to read the latest data from Factom, or to get data about specific Chains.
+factom-cli may be used to read the latest data from Factom or to get data about specific Chains.

-Use factom-cli to get the First Entry in a Chain which, by convention, has a description of the Chain.
+To use factom-cli to get the first Entry in a Chain which, by convention, has a description of the Chain:

 	$ factom-cli get firstentry 3e3eb61fb20e71d8211882075d404f5929618a189d23aba8c892b22228aa0d71
 	ChainID: 3e3eb61fb20e71d8211882075d404f5929618a189d23aba8c892b22228aa0d71